 Since then, automakers have shifted their focus to one sensor category that can collect high-resolution data throughout the entire vehicle cabin.
 4D imaging radar, an affordable and versatile System-on-Chip (Soc) technology, is already used across industries as diverse as senior care, medical diagnostics, retail and smart buildings, delivering real-time environmental intelligence and robust performance while maintaining privacy.

-Safety on a global scale
+Technology to prevent hot car deaths on a global scale

 The company's highly affordable platform supports next-generation CPD for all passenger vehicles, from luxury cars to economy models.
 It ensures complete in-cabin coverage and classification of children and adults, as well as their posture and position.
 Thanks to its ultra-wide field of view, just one RFIC covers up to three complete seating rows and all footwells, as well as the open trunk.
 It operates in all lighting conditions and regardless of line-of-sight, enabling it to detect an infant under a blanket in a child seat or a toddler crouching on the floor.